 Studying for a relevant Foundation Apprenticeship while in fifth and sixth year at school could count towards entry of a course.
 Entry requirements vary between colleges, but you usually need relevant subjects at National 5 such as Maths, Physics or Computing Science.

-You might get in through a Modern Apprenticeship in IT and Telecommunications, then work your way up with experience and further specialist training.
+You might get in through a Modern Apprenticeship in IT and Telecommunications at SCQF Levels 5, 6 and 8, then work your way up with experience and further specialist training.